samson6460/tf2_Segmentation/README.md

     Pretrained is only available for alpha=1.
 - **activation**: optional activation to add to the top of the network.
     One of 'softmax', 'sigmoid' or None.
+- **classifi_mode**: A string, one of 'one'、'binary'、'multi'.
+    If specified as 'one', it means that the activation function of the output layer is softmax, and the label should be one-hot encoding.

 **Returns**